oliiiiiiiiiiiii/neocord/README.md

 </div>

 ## Inspiration
 This library is a side project of [mine](https://github.com/nerdguyahmad) which I started as an inspiration of [discord.py by Rapptz](https://github.com/Rapptz/discord.py), The aim of this library is to provide a simple interface to interact with Discord API by abstracting away most of the complications.

 ## Features
 - Modern API interface using async/await syntax.
 - Consistent, Object Oriented Design — No dirty payloads.
 - Fully optimized and performant.
+- Properly typehinted interface

 ## Usage
 **This is currently a concept.**